 Each year the NWRC examines the publications of its scientists and recognizes those papers that are rigorous treatments of topics that addressed important program missions areas and have application to managers and basic science.
 Because of the nature of delays in the publication process, the awards reflect those papers published during the previous calendar year, but recognized in the current year.
-All NWRC publications are reviewed by an independent ad hoc committee of peers.

 Wildlife in Airport Environments: Preventing Animal-Aircraft Collisions through Science-Based Management by Travis L. DeVault, Brian F. Blackwell, and Jerrold L. Belant.
 Published in The Johns Hopkins University Press, Baltimore, Maryland, in association with The Wildlife Society.